rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Yoast SEO Importer - easily switch from Yoast SEO to AIOSEO with our full SEO migration wizard that includes SEO keywords, SEO title, meta description, XML sitemaps and more.
 * Yoast SEO Premium Importer - easily import Yoast SEO premium settings including SEO redirects to AIOSEO with our full SEO migration wizard.
 * RankMath SEO Importer - easily switch from RankMath SEO to AIOSEO with our SEO migration wizard.
+* SEOPress Importer - easily switch from SEOPress to AIOSEO with our SEO migration wizard.
 * SEO Settings Backup - create a backup of your AIOSEO settings.
 * Advanced SEO Import / Export - easily import / export AIOSEO settings from one site to another.
 * Redirection Importer - import your SEO redirects from the Redirection plugin with our SEO migration wizard.
 * Simple 301 Redirects Importer - import your SEO redirects from Simple 301 redirets with our SEO migration wizard.
 * Safe Redirection Manager - easily import SEO redirects from safe redirect manager with our SEO migration wizard.
+* 301 Redirects - easily import SEO redirects from 301 Redirects with our SEO migration wizard.

 After reading this feature list, you can probably imagine why AIOSEO is the best WordPress SEO plugin in the market.